-Also on Dr. Abney's mentee roster is college student Mr. Chase Hopkins, who she assigned to help evaluate the impact of reduced pressure and increased oxygen volumes on ECLS systems used in Exploration habitats.
-"Morgan and her team are always there to answer questions.
-I went from knowing nothing about ECLS to understanding all of the systems."
-This summer Dr. Abney asked him to take the lead on some subsystem work.
-"It was a lot more responsibility, but it gave me a big boost of confidence in my ability - that I could tackle something like this."
-He has been performing engineering analysis and bringing his ideas to the team.
-"I feel like I'm really contributing to a mission and the feedback has been awesome and really sustaining.
-This internship has completely changed my career trajectory.
-I thought there was no place for chemical engineers at NASA, and I've learned that is not the case at all."
+puts them in front of different people in the ECLS community but it gave me a big boost of confidence in my ability - that as well as other disciplines."
+It was an idea driven by her I could tackle something like this."
+He has been performing own experience. engineering analysis and bringing his ideas to the team.
+"I feel like I'm really contributing to a mission and the feed-"When I first came into NASA, my branch chief said, 'Go back has been awesome and really sustaining.
+This internlook into oxygen recovery and see what you can figure out,' ship has completely changed my career trajectory.
+I thought and then left me alone.
+That ownership of that piece of the there was no place for chemical engineers at NASA, and ECLS pie kept my interest and allowed me to make it what I've learned that is not the case at all."